luisavila97/luisavila97/README.md

 <h3 align="left">About me:</h3>

 - 💼 Junior Fullstack Developer
-- 🎓 Postgraduating in full stack development at PUCRS
+- 🎓 Postgraduating in Fullstack Development at PUCRS
 - 🎓 Graduated in Game Developer at Feevale

 <h3 align="left">Connect with me:</h3>